Jan-OleGiebel/LoRaWAN-LED-Christmas-Tree/README.md

 ## Ordering information

-If you want to rebuild the project, you can find the Gerber file in the [/fabrication](/fabrication) folder as well as the BOM.
+If you want to rebuild the project, you can find the Gerber file in the [/fabrication](/fabrication) folder as well as the BOM and pick and place file.

 ## LoRaWAN® Payload Description
 ### Uplinks